Role: Lecturer in Chemistry

 Biography

-I am the Departmental Lecturer in Physical & Theoretical Chemistry at the University of Oxford, and I am the tutor in Physical Chemistry at LMH.
-As part of my appointment I am a tutor at two other Oxford colleges, St Peter’s and Somerville, and I also teach students at Trinity College.
-Previously, I held Lectureships at three other colleges: Magdalen, Merton and New.
+I am the Departmental Lecturer in Physical & Theoretical Chemistry at the University of Oxford, and I am the tutor in Physical Chemistry at LMH and Somerville College.
+I also teach students at Trinity College and St Peter's College.
 I studied for my MChem degree at Magdalen College (2008-2012) before moving to New College for a DPhil in Physical and Theoretical Chemistry under the supervision of Professor Stuart Mackenzie, which I completed in 2016.
+I received a Mathematical, Physical & Life Science (MPLS) Division Teaching Award in 2022 and completed a PGCert in Teaching & Learning in Higher Education in 2023, becoming a Fellow of the Higher Education Academy (FHEA).

 My DPhil research was concerned with the photochemical spin dynamics of proteins, suggested to be the basis of the magnetic sense in some animals.
 It involved the development of a range of highly sensitive optical cavity-enhanced techniques to detect very small changes in reactivity caused by an external magnetic field.